Elon Musk

 5. Automate

 In this clip, Musk talks about the importance of never starting with automation first and going through the Steps in reverse.
-This is our favorite video because Musk tells a great story where he’s made this exact mistake when they were struggling with a fiberglass mat that was mounted to the top of the Tesla battery.
+This is our favorite video because Musk tells a great story where he made this exact mistake when they were struggling with a fiberglass mat that was mounted to the top of the Tesla battery.
 The installation of this mat was “choking the whole production line”.
-So, he and his team spent a lot of time working on ways to optimize the automation (robots) until one day Musk finally asked the The Battery Safety Team, “What the hell are these mats even for?”.
+So, he and his team spent a lot of time working on ways to optimize the automation (robots) until one day, Musk finally asked the Battery Safety Team, “What the hell are these mats even for?”.
 They told him they were for “noise and vibration”.
 So he went to the Noise and Vibration Team, and they said they were for “fire safety”.
-So, they placed microphones and sensors inside 2 different cars and tested the noise and vibration with the mats in and with the mats out and they found no difference whatsoever.
+So, they placed microphones and sensors inside 2 different cars and tested the noise and vibration with the mats in, and with the mats out.
+They found no difference whatsoever.
 Needless to say, the mats were removed.

 How this relates to software development